Maxiausder4a/Task-2-Open-Source-Energy-System-Modeling-/README.md

    limitations under the License.
 ## What is this repository about
-This is the repository for the course Open Source Energy System Modeling at Tu Wien, Lecture 2, Homework
+This is the repository for the course Open Source Energy System Modeling at Tu Wien, Lecture 2, Homework The Code is a calculation of the degree of self suffiency of a electricity consumer and a photovoltaics plant.
+The Code calculates the self sufficiency by simply comparing the yield of a pv plant and the consumption and choosing the smaller value which is then set as ownconsumption.
+The total amount of ownconsumption is divided by the total amount of power consumption to receive the total degree of self sufficiency.